-PART III-HOUSING, FACILITIES, EQUIPMENT

-18. General

-An approved maintenance organisation shall have technical data personnel, facilities, equipment and materials in a quantity and quality that meet the standards specified under these Regulations.

-19. Housing and facility requirements

-- (1) An approved maintenance organisation shall- - (a) provide as appropriate, housing and facilities for all planned work ensuring, in particular, protection from weather; - (b) ensure that the work environment is appropriate for the task carried out and shall not impair the effectiveness of personnel;
+T- PART 18. shall be made in the manner prescribed by the Authority and where applicable, the approved maintenance organisation shall submit the required amendment of the maintenance procedures manual to the Authority for approval.
+IL DATA, PERSONNEL, HOUSING, EQUIPMENT AND MATERIALS An approved maintenance organisation shall have technical data personnel, housing, facilities, equipment and materials in a quantity and quality that meet the standards specified under these Regulations.
+19. Housing and facility requirements An approved maintenance organisation shall- (a) provide as appropriate, housing and facilities for all planned work ensuring, in particular, protection from weather; (b) ensure that the work environment is appropriate for the task carried out and shall not impair the effectiveness of personnel; (c) provide office accommodation that is appropriate for the management of planned work in particular, the management of quality, planning and technical records; (d) ensure that specified workshops and bays are segregated, as appropriate, to ensure that environmental and work area contamination is unlikely to occur;

-- (c) provide office accommodation that is appropriate for the management of planned work in particular, the management of quality, planning and technical records; - (d) ensure that specified workshops and bays are segregated, as appropriate, to ensure that environmental and work area contamination is unlikely to occur; - (e) provide storage facilities for parts, equipment, tools and materials; - (f) provide storage conditions for security of serviceable parts, segregation of serviceable parts from unserviceable parts and for prevention of deterioration and damage to stored items; and - (g) avail aircraft hangars, large enough to accommodate aircraft, during on-going maintenance activities. - (2) Where the hangar referred to in the regulation is not owned by the approved maintenance organisation- - (i) provide evidence to the Authority that the approved maintenance organisation is authorised to use the hangar; - (ii) demonstrate the sufficiency of hangar space to carry out planned base maintenance by preparing a projected aircraft hangar visit plan relative to the maintenance program; - (iii) update the aircraft hangar visit plan on a regular basis; - (iv) ensure that aircraft component maintenance and aircraft component workshops are large enough to accommodate the components on planned maintenance; - ensure that aircraft hangar and aircraft component workshop structures prevent the ingress of rain, hail, ice, snow, wind and dust;
+- (e) provide storage facilities for parts, equipment, tools and materials; - (f) provide storage conditions for security of serviceable parts, segregation of serviceable parts from unserviceable parts and for prevention of deterioration and damage to stored items; and - (g) avail aircraft hangars, large enough to accommodate aircraft, during on-going maintenance activities. - (2) Where the hangar referred to in the regulation is not owned by the approved maintenance organisation- - (i) provide evidence to the Authority that the approved maintenance organisation is authorised to use the hangar; - (ii) demonstrate the sufficiency of hangar space to carry out planned base maintenance by preparing a projected aircraft hangar visit plan relative to the maintenance program; - (iii) update the aircraft hangar visit plan on a regular basis; - (iv) ensure that aircraft component maintenance and aircraft component workshops are large enough to accommodate the components on planned maintenance; - (v) ensure that aircraft hangar and aircraft component workshop structures prevent the ingress of rain, hail, ice, snow, wind and dust;